 Have you recently got into scuba diving?
 It’s likely that even if you haven’t already, you’ll at some point invest in one of the best dive computers available on the market.

-Dive computers are essential pieces of kit that help you to stay safe when under the water, as they can be used to alert you to everything from the amount of air or gas you have left in your cylinder, whether you’ve been underwater too long if you are descending or ascending too quickly.
+Dive computers are essential pieces of diving gear that help you to stay safe when under the water, as they can be used to alert you to everything from the amount of air or gas you have left in your cylinder, whether you’ve been underwater too long if you are descending or ascending too quickly.

 In the following post, we will take a look then at some things you to do to ensure your dive computer is all ready for action when you are.

 Similarly, to the things you need to check before hitting the road in your car, such as checking the gas gauge, the rear-view mirror and adjusting your seat, there are a number of basic, but essential things you need to do before diving with your computer.
-This includes:

-- Checking the battery to make sure it is fully charged and operational.
+Checking the battery to make sure it is fully charged and operational.
 You don’t want to get on the dive boat, ready to plunge into the water only to realize your dive computer battery needs replacing, do you?

-- As the majority of dive computer manufacturers advise carrying out service check-ups routinely every couple of years, you should make sure you check its functionality, seals, and calibration.
+As the majority of dive computer manufacturers advise carrying out service check-ups routinely every couple of years, you should make sure you check its functionality, seals, and calibration.

-- Check any hose connections, buckles and wristbands for signs of wear and tear, corrosion or other damage.
+Check any hose connections, buckles and wristbands for signs of wear and tear, corrosion or other damage.
 Replace as and when necessary.
 Check that the screen protector is fixed securely in place and free from damage.
 Ensure all onboard buttons work properly.

 Make sure all the appropriate alarms are set, like the no-decompression limits, bottom time, depth and air.
 If your device has a default mode that automatically switches it to nitrox after 24 hours, you will need to make sure the settings are right again.

-- Making sure you fully understand how the safety-stop function works on your particular dive computer model.
+Making sure you fully understand how the safety-stop function works on your particular dive computer model.
 While some have automatic settings, others allow you to program them yourself.

 Once you return to the surface and dry land after an exciting time exploring the watery deeps, there are things you should always make sure you do to keep your dive computer in good working condition.
 Including:

-- Rinsing your dive computer thoroughly with clean and fresh water after every single dive.
+Rinsing your dive computer thoroughly with clean and fresh water after every single dive.
 Make sure you swirl it around in the water to dislodge any debris or sand that may be trapped inside it.
 Then carefully dry it off with a soft towel to remove any silt, salt or other organic matter from it.

-- Protect your dive computer from solvents or harsh chemicals, direct sunlight, and heat.
+Protect your dive computer from solvents or harsh chemicals, direct sunlight, and heat.
 All of these can weaken and ruin the waterproof seals.

-- Always store it away in a well-ventilated, dry and cool area.
+Always store it away in a well-ventilated, dry and cool area.
 Avoid leaving your dive computer in damp conditions for prolonged periods of time.

-- When you’re traveling with your dive computer in tow, pack it in a bag with lots of additional padding (wetsuits are particularly good for this) and always keep it in your carry-on luggage and bags if possible.
+When you’re traveling with your dive computer in tow, pack it in a bag with lots of additional padding (wetsuits are particularly good for this) and always keep it in your carry-on luggage and bags if possible.